lulav/LRS_Documentation/docs_tutorials/lunar_hopper/lunar_hopper.md

 The best way to use all the innovative capabilities of CITROS is through it's Web interface.
 Follow [this manual](https://citros.io/doc/docs/simulations/sim_overview) to easily launch a simulation on CITROS Web platform.

 #### Working with Integrated Jupiter Notebooks and Data Analysis
-CITROS Web provides a powerfull data analysis package, which is a comprehensive solution for data query, analysis and visualization.
+CITROS Web provides a powerful data analysis package, which is a comprehensive solution for data query, analysis and visualization.
 With its extensive features, you can quickly and easily extract valuable insights from your data.
 To use it, Jupiter Notebook support is built-in.
 Navigate to our ```Code``` project page, open the Notebooks folder and click on the notebook file.
 Here you can see the usual Jupiter editor interface: you can add blocks of code or built-in Markdown engine, run and save notebook and control the Python kernel.

-You can find all the data analisys package guides and API reference [here](https://citros.io/doc/docs_data_analysis).
+You can find all the data analysts package guides and API reference [here](https://citros.io/doc/docs_data_analysis).

 Let's quickly go through the key points of using a Jupiter Notebook and fetching data from a database.
 But to try some brief examples of data analysis using the built-in package, we need to launch a batch with several simulations and a distribution for one of the ROS parameters (Specific impulse, in our case).
 This parameter will be different for each simulation: